-In addition to freeing up build machines, CloudScan makes it easy to add more resources and grow the system as needed, without having to interrupt your build process.
+If your code is written using a language other than one supported for offloading project translation, the translation phase (less processor- and time-intensive than the scanning phase) is completed on the build machine.
+After translation is completed, CloudScan generates a project package, which it then moves to a distributed cloud of machines (sensors) for scanning.
+In addition to freeing up build machines, this process makes it easy to add more resources to the cloud and grow the system as needed, without having to interrupt your build process.
 And, Fortify Software Security Center can direct CloudScan to output FPR files directly to the server.